 Katherine serves as Review Editor for the Transformative Works and Cultures journal and Co-Vice President for the International Association for the Study of Popular Romance.
-Katherine is a recipient of UWM’s Provost’s/UWM Libraries Scholar Award and served as Co-Director of HASTAC’s annual Feminist Scholars Digital Workshop in 2014 and 2015.
-Katherine’s work has been published in Flow, the Journal for Popular Romance Studies, and Transformative Works and Cultures.
-She is currently working on a book project, tentatively titled, “Redefining Romance: Love & Desire in Today’s Digital Culture.”
+Katherine is a previous recipient UWM scholarship awards and previously served as Co-Director of HASTAC’s annual Feminist Scholars Digital Workshop.